keycloakify/oidc-spa/README.md

 -   **Keycloak** → `keycloak-js` (no longer actively promoted, planned for deprecation)
 -   **... and so on.**

 These libraries are **tied to a specific provider**.
-But what if you want to:
+But what if you need to:

-✅ Switch OIDC providers without rewriting your authentication logic?
+✅ Switch OIDC providers without modifying your authentication logic?
-✅ Develop an app that must support multiple environments, where the auth provider is unknown beforehand?
-✅ Support multiple OIDC providers in the same app?

-Well, we needed a solution so we built one, `oidc-spa`!
+✅ Build a self-hostable solution that works with any provider (e.g., you're developing a dashboard app that you sell to enterprises and need to integrate with their existing IAM system)?
+✅ Stop re-learning authentication implementation every time you change providers?

+And besides, not all SDKs are equal in terms of setup simplicity, performance, and API quality.

+We wanted a **universal solution**—one that is as good or better than all existing SDKs in every aspect.

 ## Features